 - Meeting between you and your employee/HR/complaint investigator if appropriate to debrief and discuss questions you may have;

-- Supporting input for a letter to the HCPC (if appropriate) from HCC;
+- Supporting input for a letter to Social Work England (if appropriate) from HCC;

 - Referral to Occupational Health.

-What else should I consider as a line manager with an employee being investigated by the HCPC?
+What else should I consider as a line manager with an employee being investigated by Social Work England?